Leeds-Beckett-Engineering/dspworkshops/README.md

   - seaborn>=0.3
 ```

-When you cloned the git repository you will see it includes the above in a file called `environment.yaml`.
+When you eitehr downloaded or cloned the git repository you will see it includes the above in a file called `environment.yaml`.
 Conda can use the `environment.yaml` to create a '`DSP`' environment by running the following in a terminal window (or a Terminal Tab on Jupyter Hub)

 ```
 conda env create -f environment.yml